mattmakai/fullstackpython.com/source/content/pages/05-data/01-databases.markdown

 category: page
 slug: databases
 sort-order: 0501
+meta: Relational databases a critical part of Python web applications.
+Learn more about persisting data in databases at Full Stack Python.
 choice1url: /no-sql-datastore.html
 choice1icon: fa-inbox
 choice1text: What about non-relational data stores hipsters tell me to use?